 - Offenses in which a commercial vehicle was used in the commission of the offense

-- Offenses that involve methamphetamines, heroin or possession with intent to sell or deliver cocaine
+- Offenses that involve methamphetamines, heroin or possession with intent to sell or deliver other illegal drugs

 - Weapons violations